aooutput/aooutput.github.io/digits.md

 - 1000 images -> score = 0.89
 - 4000 images -> score = 0.91

-Clearly training with more images leads to greater accuracy.
-For curiosity’s sake, the algorithms were also tested on my handwriting using the above trained models:
+**Clearly training with more images leads to greater accuracy.
+For curiosity’s sake, the algorithms were also tested on my handwriting using the above trained models**:
 ```python
 im3=copy.copy(im2)
 im3[im3<100]=0